Mecca: Rapid transit

 The Mecca Metro, officially known as Makkah Mass Rail Transit, is a planned four-line metro system for the city.
 This will be in addition to the Al Masha'er Al Muqaddassah Metro which carries pilgrims.

 Rail

 Intercity

-In 2018, a high speed intercity rail line, part of the Haramain High Speed Rail Project, named the Haramain high-speed railway line entered operation, connecting the holy cities of Mecca and Medina together via Jeddah, King Abdulaziz International Airport and King Abdullah Economic City in Rabigh.
+In 2018, the Haramain High Speed Railway entered operation, connecting the holy cities of Mecca and Medina together via Jeddah, King Abdulaziz International Airport and King Abdullah Economic City in Rabigh.
 The railway consists of 35 electric trains and is capable of transporting 60 million passengers annually.
 Each train can achieve speeds of up to 300 kmh (190 mph), traveling a total distance of 450 km (280 mi), reducing the travel time between the two cities to less than two hours.